 The administration also plans to raise the child tax credit to $3,600 per child under 6 and $3,000 for children ages 6 to 17.

 In March 2021, Congress passed the American Rescue Plan Act.
 The act increases the amount of the child tax credit to $3,000 per child ($3,600 for children under 6).
 The increased credit amount phases out for taxpayers with incomes over $150,000 for married taxpayers filing jointly, $112,500 for heads of household, and $75,000 for others, reducing the expanded portion of the credit by $50 for each $1,000 of income over those limits.
 The expanded child tax credit currently only applies to calendar year 2021.

 Parents and caretakers in low- to middle-income households stand to receive dramatically higher tax credits.

 Credits and Deductions

-Biden also supports a $3,000 tax credit for family caregivers, to defray the cost of assisting a dependent.
+Biden proposed a $3,000 tax credit for family caregivers, to defray the cost of assisting a dependent.

 The Biden Administration is taking steps toward forgiving (eliminating) some student loans.
 Under the Biden plan, federal loans will be cancelled, tax-free, after borrowers have been enrolled in an income-based repayment plan for 20 years.

 But they may go further.
-Today, the administration is considering eliminating $50,000 of each taxpayer’s federal student loans.
+Today, the administration is eliminating up to $50,000 of each taxpayer’s federal student loans.

 So far, it’s unclear what form Biden’s loan forgiveness will take.
 It seems likely that it will happen, but those with loans should, for now, continue saving for repayment.